SmithsonianWorkshops/2018-06-12-nmnh/index.md

 <p id="requirements">
   <strong>Requirements:</strong> Participants must bring a laptop with a
-  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have a few specific software packages installed (listed
+  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on. <strong>This computer must be able to connect to the Smithsonian's SI-Staff wifi network which requires an SI network account.</strong>They should have a few specific software packages installed (listed
   <a href="#setup">below</a>).
 They are also required to abide by
   {% if page.carpentry == "swc" %}
   Software Carpentry's